ksu-is/Student-Monthly-Budget-Tracker/projectroadmap.md

 - **Created as budgettracker.py**
 - [ ] Create at least 6 commits with detailed comments about the changes to the code.
 - **Created import statements and created functions that save transactions to a file then load them for later use.**
 - **Created functions that allows user to log their expense categories and amounts.
-Created function that lets user enter their income amount**
+Created function that lets user enter their income amount.**
+- **Created the functions that calculate your total expenses and income.**
 - [ ] Assess progress on planned and emerging tasks in this file.
 ## Sprint 3
 - [ ] Design a powerpoint slide presenting the budget tracker.